 Chapter 1 Preface

 This book is the main learning resource for the course “Spatial data science” at the University of Heidelberg, Geographisches Institut, in the summer term 2023.
 Lecturers of the course are Prof. Sven Lautenbach and Marcel Reinmuth.
 The course was designed in summer term 2022 and adjusted in 2023.
 Thereby, the content was shortened.
-Specifically kriging and point pattern analysis are no longer part of the teaching session.
+Specifically point pattern analysis is no longer part of the teaching session.
+We also shortened the handling of kriging in the course.
 Still the content is kept in the course book.

 1.1 Supporting literature